gopheracademy/gopheracademy-web/content/advent-2016/some-tools-for-go-that-you-might-not-know-yet.md

 ```

 You vaguely remember that `Do` belongs to some interface but you can't
 remember which one.
-You're to lazy to search for it (and after all,
+You're too lazy to search for it (and after all,
 it is already 11pm), so you run

     $ interfacer dosomething.go